 We open at Arkham Asylum where Waylon Jones a.k.a.
 Killer Croc is telling several imprisoned members of Batman’s rogues gallery about a time when he was stalking a young couple.
 Jervis Tetch a.k.a.
 Mad Hatter wonders why they’re not trying to escape, to which Joker explains that the alarm would go off if they try to force the outer doors open.
 As such, they’re going to wait until midnight for a shift change and then they’ll proceed with their breakout.
 In the meantime, they’re going to pass the time by sharing “more spooky stories” as Joker picks Dr. Jonathan Crane a.k.a.
 Scarecrow to tell a tale.

 As such, he launches into our first story called “Kcirt Ro Taert” (Writer: Paul Dini, Artist: Dustin Nguyen).
 A lowdown group of deadbeats are handing out candy to the neighboring treak-or-treaters.
 However, the kids are unaware that the candy has been injected with narcotics.
 As one boy eats his recently-acquired candy, he starts to feels sick and even sees his fellow kids as hallucinogenic beings.
 Over at the children’s hospital, Zatanna Zatarra is entertaining the youthful patients with a magic show.
-Following her performance however, she sees the young lad being rushed in as she stops to examine his mind to see those responsible for his current state.
+Following her performance however, she sees the young lad being rushed in as she stops by to examine his mind and discover those responsible for his current state.
 With a drug-laced image of the devious pranksters responsible for such actions, she decides to avenge the boy.

 Later, two of the members (one male & one female) are about to engage each other in some dirty loving when they’re suddenly attacked by a monster.
 She’s able to escape (while leaving her boy toy behind), but soon discovers that her fellow henchmen are also getting attacked by otherworldly creatures before one of them lunges at her.
 Later, medical staff have arrived as the police say that there weren’t any monsters and that the “hallucinating revelers” attacked each other “in a bloodthirsty fury”.
 With the delivery of her magical comeuppance complete, the story ends with Zatanna taking one of the drug-laced treats and places it into the leader’s mouth for him to eat as he continues to be tormented by a literal taste of his own medicine.